About Us

 Daniela Reichert

+Daniela Reichert was born and raised in Germany, later worked in Marbella, Spain before moving to Charleston.
+She is fluent in German, Spanish and English.
 Daniela discovered Pilates after suffering years from chronic back and neck pain caused by a severe Scoliosis.
 Experiencing the amazing benefits of Pilates on her own body she wanted to learn more.

 Daniela has worked and helped clients for over 10 years.
 Her knowledge, patience, expertise and positive energy are felt in every one of her classes.
 Her main goal is to provide a custom tailored class especially prepared for each individual client.
 She has always loved the versatility of Pilates: from working with athletes or children conducting a powerful, challenging and fun workout, to all kind of clients and seniors, knowing exactly how to adapt a class for people with various injuries or other physical limitations.

+She loves helping people suffering or recovering from injuries or operations and works closely with established physiotherapist, rolfers, acupuncturists, chiropractors and massage therapists in the local area.
 Daniela has completed two comprehensive Pilates courses (Mat, Apparatus, Props and Specialties) with over 1000 credit hours as well as a Personal Trainer Course with specialties in rehabilitation and nutrition.

 She has worked in Europe and USA, as a Personal Trainer, Master Pilates Instructor, in several hospitals and various Pilates Studios before opening her own studio.
 She is now happy to offer a variety of services including Reformer classes, Mat Pilates, Pilates Barre and more, to help all of our clients achieve healthier bodies and minds.